viur-framework/viur-docs/source/training_config.rst

 -----------------------------------
 If set, viur will emit a CSP http-header with each request.

-Use securityheaders.addCspRule to set this property.
+Use :meth:`server.securityheaders.addCspRule` to set this property.

 viur.security.strictTransportSecurity
 -------------------------------------
 If set, viur will emit a HSTS http-header with each request.

-Use securityheaders.enableStrictTransportSecurity to set this property.
+Use :meth:`server.securityheaders.enableStrictTransportSecurity` to set this property.
 Only partially supported on the Appengine atm.

 viur.security.publicKeyPins
 ---------------------------
 If set, viur will emit a Public Key Pins http-header with each request.

-Use securityheaders.setPublicKeyPins to set this property.
-Currently not supported by the Appengine.
+Use :meth:`securityheaders.setPublicKeyPins` to set this property.

+..
+Note:: This is reserved for further use.
+It's not yet supported on the appengine.

 viur.security.xFrameOptions
 ---------------------------
 If set, ViUR will emit a X-Frame-Options header.

-Use securityheaders.setXFrameOptions to set this property.
+Use :meth:`server.securityheaders.setXFrameOptions` to set this property.

 viur.security.xXssProtection
 ----------------------------
 ViUR will emit a X-XSS-Protection header if set (the default).

-Use securityheaders.setXXssProtection to set this property.
+Use :meth:`securityheaders.setXXssProtection` to set this property.

 viur.security.xContentTypeOptions
 ---------------------------------
 ViUR will emit *X-Content-Type-Options: nosniff* Header unless set to False.

-Use securityheaders.setXContentTypeNoSniff to set this property.
+Use :meth:`securityheaders.setXContentTypeNoSniff` to set this property.

 viur.session.lifeTime